netmet1/constellation_nodectl/README.md

     (all CLI commands options can be accessed through this access method) from your computer.

-    Above execution with no option is NOT designed for mobile.
+    WARNING: GUI-CLI currently is NOT designed for mobile.

     Mobile friendly CLI options: